California lawmakers take anti-Trump stance as session ends

 Trump issued an executive order in January targeting funding for cities that offer illegal immigrants safe harbor by declining to use municipal resources to enforce federal immigration laws.
 A San Francisco judge blocked the order.

-A move by the Justice Department to withhold grant funds from cities that refuse to allow immigration enforcement agents access to local jails has been challenged in court by California and several U.S. cities.
+Illinois’ Republican Governor signed a bill last month protecting people from being detained because they are the subject of an immigration-related warrant.

-Although California lawmakers have enacted several environmental protections this year, a measure aimed at weaning the state’s power grid entirely off of fossil fuels by 2045 faltered late Thursday as utilities opposed it.
+Although California lawmakers have enacted several environmental protections this year, a measure aimed at weaning the state’s power grid entirely off fossil fuels by 2045 died for the year after lawmakers adjourned without voting on it.

-California’s three investor-owned utilities, Pacific Gas & Electric, Southern California Edison and San Diego Gas & Electric, say the bill does not protect customers from the cost of switching from fossil fuels.
+California’s three investor-owned utilities, Pacific Gas & Electric, Southern California Edison and San Diego Gas & Electric, said the bill does not protect customers from the cost of switching from fossil fuels.

-Senate Democratic Leader Kevin de Leon still planned to push for the bill, but Assembly Utilities and Energy Committee chair Chris Holden said it was too late to amend.
+Assemblyman Chris Holden, who held the measure in his Utilities and Energy Committee, said he would consider it again when the legislature returns in January for the second half of their two-year session.

-The legislature will also end the first half of its two-year session by taking up a spending package to distribute $1.5 billion in income from the state’s cap-and-trade air quality program, which raises money by selling businesses limited rights to emit pollutants.
-(Reporting by Sharon Bernstein in Sacramento and Nichola Groom in Los Angeles; Editing by Richard Chang)
+The legislature also passed a package of bills aimed at increasing the availability of affordable housing in the notoriously expensive state, and approved a plan for spending $1.5 billion in income from the state’s cap-and-trade air quality program, which raises money by selling businesses limited rights to emit pollutants.

+They passed a resolution condemning the election integrity commission, calling it an effort to suppress the voting rights of minorities and others, and voted to move up the state’s presidential primary from June to March.

+Reporting by Sharon Bernstein in Sacramento, Nichola Groom in Los Angeles and Brendan O'Brien in Milwaukee; Editing by Andrew Bolton